stonybrook-lin539-f21/main/source/02_n-grams/08_bagofwords.md

 Counts and frequency information can be used in various ways, for example for search engines.
 One can measure the relevance of a text for a given search query based on how much of the text consists of the words in the search query.
+In other words, by adding up the frequencies of the search words in the text.

 ::: example
 The sentence